-- Azure container registry - Create a container registry in your Azure subscription.
-For example, use the Azure portal or the Azure CLI 2.0.
+- Container registry: Create a container registry in your Azure subscription.
+For example, use the Azure portal or the Azure CLI.

-- Pull an image - Pull an image from the public Docker Hub registry, tag it, and push it to your registry.
-For guidance on how push and pull images, see Push Docker image to Azure private registry.
+- Container image: Push an image to your container registry.
+For guidance on how to push and pull images, see Push and pull an image.

-Once you have pushed images to your container registry, you can see a list of the repositories hosting the images in the Azure portal.
+You can see a list of the repositories hosting your images, as well as the image tags, in the Azure portal.

 docker push myregistry.azurecr.io/samples/nginx

-Azure Container Registry supports multilevel repository namespaces.
-This feature enables you to group collections of images related to a specific app, or a collection of apps to specific development or operational teams.
+Because Azure Container Registry supports such multilevel repository namespaces, you can scope collections of images related to a specific app, or a collection of apps, to different development or operational teams.
 To read more about repositories in container registries, see Private Docker container registries in Azure.

-- In the registry blade, click Repositories to see a list of all the repositories and their images
+- Select Repositories to see a list of the repositories that contain the images in the registry

-- (Optional) Select a specific image to see tags
+- Select a repository to see the image tags within that repository

 For example, if you pushed the Nginx image as instructed in Push and pull an image, you should see something similar to: